ngot8/APC_Lab2/ngo_incremental.md

   - No functions yet, only base attributes.

 Intermedate Version:
-  - Add fucntions to each derived class.
+  - Add functions to each derived class.
   - Add database of courses and students.

 Final Version: